Jarring music from Lisokot is fittingly paired with the animation of Sasha Svirsky. It seems complete, despite no available English translation.

 A girl is swept up and indoctrinated by a group of veiled women.

 Lance Lizardi and others showcase their obsession with, and similarities to, their reptilian friends.

 Content Warning: This short contains some violent imagery.

 Nazis have placed two prisoners in a cell as guinea pigs in their psychological b-movie experiments.

-Content Warning: This short contains violence and artistic nudity.
+Content Warning: This short contains nudity and violent imagery.

 Scenes from Manuel San Fernando’s short film Santa’s Enchanted Village (1964) (produced by) are fittingly paired with the Portsmouth Sinfonia’s humorously amateurish rendition of “Dance of the Sugarplum Fairy”.

 The legendary blind samurai Zatoichi must face his strongest enemy yet in this mock film trailer.

 Kennedy the dog doesn’t greet his owner after her morning shower, and for a reason.